bitcoincashorg/bitcoincash.org/spec/op_checkdatasig.md

 OP_CHECKDATASIG
 ===============

-OP_CHECKDATASIG and OP_CHECKDATASIGVERIFY check whether a signature is valid with respect to a message hash and and a public key.
+OP_CHECKDATASIG and OP_CHECKDATASIGVERIFY check whether a signature is valid with respect to a message hash and a public key.
 The message hash is restricted to exactly 256 bits.

 OP_CHECKDATASIG permits data to be imported into a script, and have its validity checked against some signing authority such as an "Oracle".